comit/sonoff-bridge/Hardware-Preparation.md

 ## Serial Connection

-The following table shows the connection for most Sonoff modules:
+The following table shows the connection between the connectors of the programmer and the modules.
+Pay attention to crossed RX and TX lines.

 |Programmer  | Sonoff Module      |
 |------------|--------------------|